driiiaann/sql-data-warehouse-projects/README.md

 ## 📊 Power BI Dashboard

 This project includes a 3-page Power BI dashboard built on top of the Gold layer star schema to support business reporting and decision-making.
+For more details, refer to [requirements.md](requirements.md).

 ### Dashboard Pages
 - **Sales Overview**: High-level KPIs, revenue trends, and top-performing products.